 Chances and risks of international SEO

 E-commerce grows and grows – the market of the own country is quickly no longer sufficient.
-For this reason, many companies look beyond their own national borders to become active worldwide.
+For this reason, many companies look beyond their own national borders to enter worldwide markets.
 If you want to be internationally visible, you should make your website multilingual.
 Only in this way can you be positioned globally in the SERPs.
 This in turn means that products or services of a company should also be made searchable abroad to be found internationally.
 The problem is that this is easier said than done!
 Each country has its own quirks – whether it is the different handling of data protection, different visual representations, the search behavior in the respective country or even ranking factors of the search engines.
 To be successful internationally, you should know what matters in the countries you want to expand to in order to make the right adjustments and optimizations.

 In order to be always perfectly aligned with your target country, you should not only regularly analyze the respective target market, but also your competitors in the corresponding country.
 This will help you to optimize your global SEO measures.